elialcodes/to-do-list/README.md

 ## Installation 💻

-Previously, you need to have install node.js.
+Previously, you have to install Node.js.

 ```bash
   npm create vite@lastest to-do-list